 It has long been assumed that the hormone estrogen was largely responsible for the difference in fat distribution.
 While every body produces estrogen, levels tend to be significantly higher in people who are AFAB.
 As a result, AFAB folks tend to develop breasts and are more prone to store subcutaneous fat around the hips and thighs.
 People who are AMAB tend to produce far less estrogen.

 In order to reduce the physiologic changes that occur during and after puberty, transwomen and transfeminine folk may take estrogen or estradiol.
 This hormone helps to achieve a feminization through introduction of breast development, altered fat distribution, softening skin and altering mood.
 Patients may also take testosterone blockers such as spironolactone, gonadotropin-releasing hormone agonists, leuprolide, finasteride, and progesterone.

 Although Dr. Mosser doesn’t require anyone to be on HRT for body contouring or top surgery, being on estrogen for a year prior may have a positive effect on fat distribution and gluteal shape.

 As you can see in the above figures, gluteal forms differ.
 An AMAB gluteal form tends to have a flatness or concavity at the mid-lateral buttock, and a relative absence of lateral hip fullness.
 A smooth inward sweep of the waist and lower back are characteristic of a more feminine form.
-Therefore, approaches in body contouring for transwomen aim at increasing the fatty tissue in the gluteal region to highlight a distinct transition from the lower back.
+Therefore, approaches in body contouring for transwomen and feminine-spectrum trans folks aim at increasing the fatty tissue in the gluteal region to highlight a distinct transition from the lower back.

 An hourglass shape describes a body type with fat that is distributed equally between the upper and lower body, paired with a very narrow waist.